strawberry-graphql/strawberry/docs/integrations/channels.md

 <Note>

 The `ChannelsConsumer` instance is shared between all subscriptions created in a single websocket connection.
-The `ws.channel_listen` function will yield all messages sent using the given message `type` (`chat.message` in the above example) but does not ensure that the message was sent to the same group or groups that it was called with - if another subscription using the same `ChannelsConsumer`
+The `ws.channel_listen` context manager will return a function to yield all messages sent using the given message `type` (`chat.message` in the above example) but does not ensure that the message was sent to the same group or groups that it was called with - if another subscription using the same `ChannelsConsumer`